trowski/fiber-rfc/rfc.md

 throw new Exception("Test");
 ```

 To be useful, rather than the scheduler immediately resuming the fiber, the scheduler should resume a fiber at a later time in response to an event.
+The next example demonstrates how a scheduler can resume a fiber in response to data becoming available on a socket.

 ----